mjyc/robosysdev-notes/athome/challenges.md

 - knowledge concentration problem
   - each team member knows the component they own thoroughly but do not know those of others
 - human-factor is overlooked
-  - many human error occurs while running the whole system
+  - many human errors occurs while running the whole system
   - related to the knowledge concentration problem and the testing challenges